PaulCaa/Stringbinizer/README.md

 **Decoding binary to String**

-Invoke `decoder(param)` method with binary parameter contained in String format.
+Invoke `decode(param)` method with binary parameter contained in String format.
 This method returns other String with the original String.
 Example:

 ```java
     String originalString = Stringbinizer.decode("100100010110001111000");